 The problem the Arabs had in defeating the Byzantines once and for all was that supply routes over the Taurus Mountains were too difficult to sustain for any length of time, and the Anatolian populace wasn’t prepared to support an Arab occupation.
-So for most of the history of Arab-Byzantine conflict the two sides didn’t invade each other’s territory so much as they launched raids–the goal was to hurt the other side and capture some nice booty, not to take and hold territory, and when the campaign season started to wind down the raiders usually had no choice but to retreat back across the mountains into their own territory.
-This would be the state of affairs between the Caliphate (and its successor states) and the Byzantines until the late 10th century, when the resurgent Byzantines briefly won back control of northern Syria and Armenia, but then the Battle of Manzikert in 1071 finally opened Anatolia up to Muslim (though now it was Turks rather than Arabs) settlement, and the Byzantines started on a slow but steady downhill trajectory to 1453.
-But at this point, in 717, that border hadn’t yet been established, and so the Arabs were very much looking to do away with the Byzantine Empire by capturing its capital.
+So for most of the history of Arab-Byzantine conflict the two sides didn’t invade each other’s territory so much as they launched raids–the goal was to hurt the other side and bring back some nice booty, not to take and hold territory, and when the campaign season started to wind down the raiders usually had no choice but to retreat back across the mountains into their own territory.
+This would be the state of affairs between the Caliphate (and its successor states) and the Byzantines until the late 10th century, when the resurgent Byzantines briefly won back control of northern Syria and Armenia, but then the Battle of Manzikert in 1071 finally opened Anatolia up to Muslim (though now it was Turks rather than Arabs) settlement.
+But at this point, in 717, this Arab-Byzantine equilibrium hadn’t yet been established, and so the Arabs were very much looking to do away with the Byzantine Empire by capturing its capital.

 This was, of course, easier said then done–there’s a reason why Constantinople survived as many sieges as it did and why it took the Ottomans, armed with massive siege cannons, to finally capture the city.

 It was during the reign of the Umayyad Caliph Sulayman (d.
 717) that plans for a new siege of Constantinople really took shape, under the direct command of the caliph’s brother, Maslama b.
 Abd al-Malik (d.
 738).
 But since a siege required a naval blockade, and a naval blockade required a navy, and the Arabs didn’t have much of a navy at this point, they were forced to construct a whole mess of ships–and, well, all that ship-building was hard to keep under wraps.
 Byzantine agents picked up on all this activity starting in about 715, and consequently the empire had lots of time to strengthen Constantinople’s fortifications and stock it with plenty of supplies.
 Their preparations were hampered, however, by the fact that the Byzantine Empire was still in that period of instability that had begun in the 690s that I mentioned earlier.
 Between 715 and 717, shortly before the siege began, the empire changed hands twice, from Anastasius II to Theodosius III and finally to Leo III (d.
-741), who took power in March 717 and ended the period of instability by ruling for almost a quarter of a century after that.
-People who know something about Church history will recognize Leo as the emperor who ushered in the period of Iconoclasm, but we’re not going down that road here.
+741), who took power in March 717 and ruled for almost a quarter of a century after that.
+People who know something about Church history will recognize Leo as the emperor who ushered in Iconoclasm, but we’re not going down that road here.
 Leo is a key player in our story, though.

 The following year, Maslama, with his army and navy in synch, made the final push to Constantinople, besieging the city from land on either July or August 15, 717, while his navy sailed into the harbor.
 Unlike the alleged siege in the 670s, we know in 717 that the Byzantines made great use of Greek Fire to destroy Arab ships, forcing their navy back out of the harbor and away to a safer distance.
 At this point, with the benefit of hindsight, it seems clear that the siege was over.
-The failure to secure a naval blockade left the Byzantines free to continue importing supplies by ship, which meant that a “starve them out” siege was doomed to fail.
-But then Mother Nature decided to compound the Arabs’ problems by making the winter of 718 particularly harsh, which meant that the Arabs ran out of food–even though they had reportedly brought a huge amount of food with them and even brought seeds and implements to farm more food–and disease ran rampant through their camps.
+The failure to secure a naval blockade left the Byzantines free to continue bringing in supplies by ship, which meant that a “starve them out” siege was doomed to fail.
+But then Mother Nature decided to compound the Arabs’ problems by making the winter of 718 particularly harsh, which meant that the Arabs ran out of food–even though they had reportedly brought a huge amount of food with them and even brought seeds and implements to farm more–and disease ran rampant through their camps.